 Imagine you’re the dreamer and you’re four years out of high school and going nowhere in life.
 That’s the life context you need to connect the dots in the dream.

 Now look back at the dream.
-The dreamer is given an assign, and it’s “figure out what to do next in your life.”
+The dreamer is given an assign, and while it’s not stated in the dream, think of it as “figure out what to do next in your life.”

-Look at his reaction.
-He asks questions of the teacher and doesn’t like the response, summarizing how he feels about the advice he’s gotten from adults in his life who are supposed to be able help him with his “assignment.”
+Next look at his reaction.
+He asks questions of the teacher and doesn’t like the response, summarizing how he feels about the advice he’s gotten from adults who are supposed to be able help him with his “assignment.”

 His peers tell him he won’t graduate.
 If graduate means “make it successfully to the next stage of life,” you see why he reacts so strongly.
-He knows what it really means.
+He knows subconsciously what it really means (simple fact #1 about dreams) and reacts.
 The prospect of being a loser in life and failing to take his place as a young adult in society enrages him.
 Tossing the desk is simply an expression of his strong feelings.

 Why seek out the school counselor?
 Because it’s the counselor’s job to help students decide what comes next after graduation.
 The counselor’s office is empty because the dreamer has no one to guide him.
 The implication is he needs to figure out how to take the next step in his life.